bradenn/quasarc/README.md

 # Quasarc

+A beta version is now available at https://quasarc.bradenn.com

 Quasarc is a Node.js based media network.
 Quasarc uses Node, Express, EJS, MongoDB, Mongoose, and a plethera of other Node tools.
 This is a pet project of mine, this project gets repurposed quite often.